anishreddy3/Keyword-Sentences-Spacy-TextRank/README.md

 ## Instructions :
 <p>a.
 Place all text files in the root directory.<p>
 <p>b.
-Run keyword.ipynb to get most important keywords, name of the documents in which they are present, all sentences which use the respective keyword.<p>pip
+Run keyword.ipynb to get most important keywords, name of the documents in which they are present, all sentences which use the respective keyword.<p>